Start selling online with Shopify free trial. You’ll receive a 3-day trial free, and then enjoy 1 month for just $1 for the first month.

-- Now press Actions next to the Simple theme.
-Select Publish from the drop-down menu.
+- Now press “Actions” next to the Dawn theme.
+Select “Publish” from the drop-down menu.

-- This will change your theme to Simple.
-It’s worth noting that the default Debut theme is actually very popular on Shopify thanks to its minimalist design and ease-of-use.
+- This will change your theme to Dawn.
+It’s worth noting that the default “Debut” theme is very popular on Shopify thanks to its minimalist design and ease of use.
 You might find that you don’t need to change your theme at all!

 Creating a domain name

-Now that your store is looking good and has some products on it, you’ll want your very own domain name so that people can find your store and it’ll look more official.
+Now that your store is looking good and has some products on it, you’ll want your very own domain name so that people can find your store and it’ll look more professional.